-Yesterday I had an “emotional” email from a woman who saw the blurb on Amazon about my book, which will be released in October.
+Yesterday I had an “emotional” email from a woman who saw the blurb on Amazon about my book, which came out in October of 2017.
 Sometimes, I wake-up in the middle of the night and open my Amazon app and type in “Jami Amerine.”

 And then I think… “OH MY STOLEN JESUS.”